stakit/stakit/readme.md

 Stakit only handles HTML, and does that right.
 You'll have to handle bundling your app and including the bundle if that's what you need.
 Following [Choo](https://github.com/choojs/choo#philosophy)'s philosophy, it's small, easy to use and understandable.
 It was designed with Choo in mind, but it should work with other isomorphic frameworks too.

 ## Usage
 Stakit is called programitically, not from the command-line, therefore you'll need a Javascript file (like `build.js`), where you require it.
-Afterwards you can initialize the kit with `stakit()` and the chain a couple of methods.
+Afterwards you can initialize the kit with `stakit()` and then chain a couple of methods.

 Two methods must appear in the chain:
 - `pages(fn)`